June 25 - August 12, 2016

 At the start of the summer we will gather in McKnight Hall for the annual sing-in.
 Each singer presents one aria or song.
 Choose something you feel best showcases your voice.
 At the end of the summer, we will have the sing-out where students typically perform whatever they like.
 Pieces have included arias, songs, music theater, ensembles, comedy or sentimental favorites.

 We perform two operas each summer.
-The first opera, Ariodante, will be multi-cast and performed on July 21, 22, 23 and 24, 2015 in 250-seat Fletcher Music Hall with reduced instrumental ensemble and piano, full costumes, props and lighting.
-The second opera, La Boheme, will be performed on August 10, 2015 in the 4,000-seat Chautauqua Amphitheater with the Music School Festival Orchestra, full staging, costumes and props.
-The opera's presented in 2014 were "Werther" and "La Rondine".
+The first opera will be multi-cast and performed in 250-seat Fletcher Music Hall with reduced instrumental ensemble and piano, full costumes, props and lighting.
+The second opera will be performed in the 4,000-seat Chautauqua Amphitheater with the Music School Festival Orchestra, full staging, costumes and props.
+The opera's presented in 2015 were "Ariodante" and "La Boheme".

 "Chautauqua is a unique program that allows the most promising voice students to work daily with some of the most influential voice faculty in the world, all in a nurturing environment that allows for intense improvement in all aspects of singing.
 That combined with the beautiful location, and close knit community makes for an experience that can not be rivaled"